NinevaStudios/nineva-docs/docs/ue-plugins/firebase-unreal.md

 ![](images/firebase/auth/AuthVerifyPhoneNum.png)

-!> **NOTE!** You have to add the test phone numbers in the Firebase console in order to test the phone verification functionality during development.
+!> You have to add the test phone numbers in the Firebase console in order to test the phone verification functionality during development.

 Call `SignOut` function to sign the current user out.